Enhancing Data-Driven Reachability Analysis using Temporal Logic Side Information: Conclusion

 \section{Conclusion}

 We have provided an approach to achieve less conservative, data-driven reachable sets.
 We have shown that known, STL-based side information can be used to constrain reachable zonotopes post-analysis, while still maintaining safety guarantees on the resulting constrained zonotopes.
-In future work, we will evaluate our approach on more complex scenarios and potentially apply the work to multi-agent tasks where the released volume from the constrained zonotopes may allow for more efficient collaborations between agents in safety-critical tasks.
+In future work, we will evaluate our approach on more complex scenarios and potentially apply the work to multi-agent tasks.